DevOps-Represent/DevOpsTesting101/README.md

 [![License](https://img.shields.io/badge/License-CC0-green.svg)](https://creativecommons.org/publicdomain/zero/1.0/)

-# DevOpsGirls Bootcamp!
+# DevOps Girls in Testing - 101 workshop

 ![DevOps Girls](/images/devopsgirls.jpg)

-In this repository are the slides and content for DevOpsGirls Bootcamp modules.
+In this repository are the slides and content for DevOps Girls in Testing - 101 workshop modules.

 ## Practicals